Project partners

 The Wildfowl & Wetlands Trust (WWT) is one of the world’s largest and most respected wetland conservation organisations working globally to safeguard and improve wetlands for wildlife and people.
 Welney Wetland Centre has been hosting equipment and acting as a "Bat Monitoring Centre" since the beginning of the project.

 Norfolk Library and Information ServiceThe Norfolk Library and Information Service offers so much more than just books, as this project is one example of that.
-Nine local libraries (Dereham, Long Stratton, Watton, Downham Market, Attleborough, Wells next-the-sea, Gaywood, Caister and Swaffham) are hosting equipment and acting as "Bat Monitoring Centres" for the project.
+Eight local libraries (Dereham, Long Stratton, Watton, Attleborough, Wells next-the-sea, Gaywood, Caister and Swaffham) are hosting equipment and acting as "Bat Monitoring Centres" for the project.

 Royal Society for the Protection of BirdsThe RSPB is working to secure a healthy environment for birds and all wildlife.
 Titchwell Marsh has been hosting equipment and acting as a "Bat Monitoring Centre" since the beginning of the project.